auth0/docs/articles/private-saas/instrumentation/access-data.md

 ---
-section: appliance
+section: private-saas
 description: This document covers how to access the data gathered via Instrumentation.
 ---

-# Auth0 Appliance: Access Your Data
+# Auth0 Private SaaS: Access Your Data

-By connecting to your Appliance via SSH, you can access your data in one of two ways.
+By connecting to your Private SaaS via SSH, you can access your data in one of two ways.

 ## Run Quick Queries from the Command Line